-- Was misinformed as to the definition of reasonable doubt.
+[38] However, Sullivan can be distinguished from the present case in that the jury in Sullivan was misinformed as to the definition of reasonable doubt.
 There, the jury's misunderstanding arose from a direct instruction that actively deceived them as to the correct standard of proof.
 Here, the jury was correctly instructed as to the definition of reasonable doubt.
 The possibility that a misunderstanding may have arisen regarding proof of each and every element must be extrapolated from omissions and ambiguities in the actual instructions given.
-Nothing in the jury instructions directly misinformed the jury as to the correct standard of proof. - [38] A more analogous case is Neder v.
+Nothing in the jury instructions directly misinformed the jury as to the correct standard of proof.

+[39] A more analogous case is Neder v.
 United States, 527 U.S. 1 (1999).
 In Neder, the Court declined to extend the ruling of Sullivan to a failure to allow the jury to determine an essential element of a crime.
-Id. at 15.
+527 U.S. at 15.
 There, the District Court had instructed that the jury "need not consider' the materiality of any false statements," where materiality was an element of the crime charged.
 Id. at 6.
 On appeal, the Court agreed that the instructions were given in error but found that failure to instruct on an element of the crime was subject to harmless error analysis.
 Id. at 15.
 Because the defendant "did not, and apparently could not, bring forth facts contesting the omitted element [of materiality]" the conviction was affirmed.
 Id. at 19, 25.
-Here, too, it may be possible to determine whether the jury would have reached a different conclusion given the evidence in the record. - [39] We therefore conclude that the failure to give a proper each-and-every-element instruction is subject to a harmless error analysis as part of the plain error analysis, see Olano, 507 U.S. at 734, which is the standard of review we are required to apply in this case.
+Here, too, it may be possible to determine whether the jury would have reached a different conclusion given the evidence in the record.

+[40] We therefore conclude that the failure to give a proper each-and-every-element instruction is subject to a harmless error analysis as part of the plain error analysis, see Olano, 507 U.S. at 734, which is the standard of review we are required to apply in this case.
 As the court in Olano stated: "Normally, although perhaps not in every case, the defendant must make a specific showing of prejudice to satisfy the 'affecting substantial rights' prong [of the plain error analysis]."
 507 U.S. at 735.
-Because we have determined that the error in the present case does not require automatic reversal, we look to the Perry's arguments that he was prejudiced and determine whether or not he has met his burden of persuasion.
-Id.
+Because we have determined that the error in the present case does not require automatic reversal, we look to Perry's arguments that he was prejudiced and determine whether or not he has met his burden of persuasion.
+In doing so, we will examine the entire record, including the transcripts of testimony admitted at trial.